kjsmith218cb/ChuckNorrisJokeBank/README.md

 # ChuckNorrisJokeBank

+MAKE SURE YOUR MACHINES XCODE IS UPTO DATE!!!!!!!!

 Create a new XCode Project (Single View App)

 Give it a Name and User Interface of Storyboard (All tickboxes should be empty)